Shahnawaz Mohammed | October 7th, 2021

 Unsubscribe rate calculation:

 A good unsubscribe rate is 0.5%.
 However, this varies according to your industry.
-Do check here for the unsubscribe rate across various sectors.
+Do check here for unsubscribe rates across various sectors.

 Well, how will you know when someone clicks on the unsubscribe button in your email?
-ESPs like SendX helps you track your unsubscribe rate over a period of time or across a campaign.
+ESPs like SendX help you track your unsubscribe rate over a period of time or across campaigns.

-This helps you do an audience analysis - what did your subscriber like or dislike about it?
+This helps you perform audience analysis – what did your subscribers like or dislike about it?
 What interests them?
 What is the pattern of your unsubscribe rate?
 Did it increase because of the email format, or maybe an irrelevant subject line triggered it?

 What is a Good Unsubscribe Rate?

-According to a report published by Smartinsights in 2020 about unsubscribe rates across industries, the range of unsubscribe rate is 0.2-0.1%.
+According to a report published by SmartInsights in 2020 about unsubscribe rates across industries, the range of unsubscribe rates is 0.2–0.1%.

-So if you are looking for a number against which you can benchmark your unsubscribe rate, I would say choose 0.15%.
-If the unsubscription rate is below this, you don't have to take any specific steps.
-If you see it rising, you should take an audit of your email marketing activities and see which emails people unsubscribe from, what kind of audience in unsubscribing the most.
+So, if you are looking for a number against which you can benchmark your unsubscribe rate, choose 0.15%.
+If the unsubscribed rate is below this, you don't have to take any specific steps.
+If you see it rising, you should audit your email marketing activities and see which emails people unsubscribe from, and what kind of audience is unsubscribing the most.

-Eventually, you will find a pattern in unsubscriptions and form your own good or bad unsubscribe rate.
+Eventually, you will find a pattern in unsubscribed and form your own good or bad unsubscribe rate.

 Why is My Unsubscribe Rate so High?